+Greetings!
 I am an assistant professor of ethnomusicology in the School of Music at the University of Maryland, College Park.
-I specialize in Romani musics, language and semiotics, race and ethnicity, and citizenship.
+I specialize in Romani musics, language and semiotics, race and ethnicity, citizenship, and the commemoration of genocide.

 My full name is pronounced “seev broon lee.”
 My pronouns are she, her, and hers.